Vansh-Baghel/Java-things/Java_notes.md

 ## super keyword
 * Use **super** keyword for accessing the variables of the parent class.
+* It must be used on the very first line whereever used because its a rule to use parent class content before child class.
 * We can even access them using this keyword but the problem is that the compiler will check the object first and then the class .
 So if the object has a variable of that same name , then it'll just return that .
 Also thats not a good practice.

 ## Method Overloading
 * When we create methods with same name but different return type , arguments , types and order of the argument.

 ## Method overridding
 * Means both parent and child has same method in both .
+* The memory gets saved as it will only create one method for all contents.
 * Here child class will be prioritized the parent class ka method.
+* Whenever a child class **overrides a method** of parent class, then if we call that method (override means both will have same name) then it will point to the **method of child** class and to **point the same method of parent class** , we use **super keyword**.
 * We use **@override** which is an annotation which will check if the method is overriding or not.
 * This happens when the ref var is of super class datatype (ie parent class) and which method will be called will depend on the child .
 This is known as **Upcasting**.
 * What reference variable will be able to access depends on the **datatype** of ref var and which one its able to run will depend on its datatype object.